devfreddy/personal-health/docs/genetics/analysis/Methylation_Analysis_v2.md

 - **Enzyme Activity:** T allele associated with increased CBS enzyme activity (upregulation)
 - **Protective Mechanism:** When CBS is upregulated with adequate folate, leads to decreased homocysteine risk

-**Clinical Context:**
+**Clinical Context - Debunking the Upregulation Myth:**
-Unlike early nutritional medicine literature suggesting CBS upregulation is universally problematic, peer-reviewed research shows:
+*[Gemini insight]* Unlike early nutritional medicine literature suggesting CBS upregulation is universally problematic, peer-reviewed research shows:
 - CBS upregulation is **protective** for cardiovascular health in general populations
 - CBS upregulation is **harmful** specifically in Down Syndrome (where it creates complications)
 - In methylation-impaired individuals, CBS upregulation effects are unclear (limited research)
+- The framing of "CBS upregulation = bad" has been overstated; your CBS C699T heterozygous status actually provides cardiovascular benefit through increased transsulfuration (producing protective hydrogen sulfide and cysteine for glutathione)

 **Transsulfuration Products:**
 CBS upregulation with adequate SAM regulation produces: